-Configuration management is a buzzword that gets tossed around quite a lot these days.
+Configuration management ("CM") is a buzzword that gets tossed around quite a lot these days.
 Defined as the process of identifying, controlling, tracking, and auditing changes made to a baseline, configuration management is a critical part of a strong security program.
 Change and configuration management within an organization has strong connections to audit requirements in nearly all security frameworks and regulations.

 For example, the AICPA SOC 2 requirements for Service Organizations requires: